swordapp/swordv3/_compost/src/content/fragments/documents.md

 ## {{ header("Metadata + By-Reference Document", 2) }}

-In some cases it is convenient to be able to send both Metadata and By-Reference files in a single request.
-This is possible because both
-Metadata and By-Reference documents are simply JSON documents; contrast this with sending Metadata and Binary Files, where a package is required.
+In the event that the client wishes to send both Metadata and By-Reference content to the server, this is possible in the event that the Metadata format is expressed as JSON, such as the default SWORD metadata format.

+If the client wishes to send a metadata format that is not or cannot be expressed as JSON, this operation is not available, it is provided only as a convenience.
+In that case, a separate {{ section_link("Metadata Deposit") }} and {{ section_link("By-Reference Deposit") }}
+should be carried out.

 To do this, the client may include the Metadata and By-Reference documents embedded in a single JSON document, structured as shown below.
-The entire Metadata document (including its JSON-LD `@context`) is embedded in a field entitled `metadata`, and the entire By-Reference document (again, with its JSON-LD `@context`) is embedded in a field entitled `by-reference`.
+The entire Metadata document (including its JSON-LD `@context` when using the default format) is embedded in a field entitled `metadata`, and the entire By-Reference document (again, with its JSON-LD `@context`) is embedded in a field entitled `by-reference`.

 When a document of this form is sent, the client MUST set the `Content-Disposition` header appropriately, to alert the server of its required behaviour.